Is property still a good investment?

 The market moves in cycles.

-A good example of that is those who bought a home or invested in the Sydney property market at its peak in 2003 would have seen the value of their properties stagnate, or even fall, over the next five years or so.
+A good example of that is those who bought a home in Sydney at its peak in 2003, or again at its peak in 2012 or in 2017.
+They would have seen the value of their properties stagnate, or even fall, over the next few years or so.

 But I’m getting ahead of myself.
 Let’s go back in time…